MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/es6-features-in-cloudscript.md

 ms.localizationpriority: medium
 ---

-# ES6 features in CloudScript
+# ES6 features in CloudScript (Legacy)

-The CloudScript runtime environment supports most of the modern ECMAScript 6 features.
-While a majority of these features are syntactical tricks, you can use them to improve and clean the CloudScript code base.
+The CloudScript (Legacy) runtime environment supports most of the modern ECMAScript 6 features.
+While a majority of these features are syntactical tricks, you can use them to improve and clean your CloudScript (Legacy) code.

 A complete overview of ES6 features is available in this [Cheat Sheet](https://devhints.io/es6).